 It should be noted that as our curry packs are handmade by our staff at our spice mixing desks, each pack may contain traces of CRUSTACEANS, SULPHITES, NUTS, PEANUTS, WHEAT, SOYA or MUSTARD due to possible cross contamination.

 A wholesome lentil dish from Southern India.

 Unrefined cane sugar in a solid form.

 Delicate and fresh, the perfect summer curry!

 A light and tasty alternative recipe for the Patia.
 Perfect for the summer months.

-Lee recently went to India, here's a recipe from his cookery guru Laxmi!
+Lee recently went to India, so here's a fantastic rice recipe from his cookery guru Laxmi!